Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 \subsubsection{Hadron gas cascade}

 The hadrons produced at particlization are fed into UrQMD for further evolution.
-Since UrQMD operates on a constant-time hypersurface t=const, while our particlization surface is not, particles are propagated backward in time (without interactions) to align with UrQMD input requirements.
-The subsequent evolution, including rescattering and decay, proceeds until t=400fm/c, beyond which kinetic freeze-out is assumed.
-Particle positions and momenta at this stage are used to compute observables such as interferometry radii.
+Since UrQMD operates on a constant-time hypersurface $t=$~const, while our particlization surface is not, particles are propagated backward in time (without interactions) to align with UrQMD input requirements.
+The subsequent evolution, including rescattering and decay, proceeds until $t=400$~fm/$c$, where the final decay of all remaining unstable particles is performed.
+This time is therefore a technical cutoff of the UrQMD cascade rather than a physical kinetic freeze-out time.
+The coordinates used to compute the interferometry radii are the emission points of final pions, i.e. their points of last interaction or decay, together with their final momenta.